SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/device-protocols.md

 #### Custom action fails to retrieve data

-If a custom action fails while retrieving data from an endpoint for whatever reason we enabled a way to save these and retry later.
+If a custom action fails we included a simple retry mechanism.
-It can be configured in the application yaml file, and the queues will be stored in the event repository.
+This is configured in the application YAML file, and the queues will be stored in the event repository.
+Queues are collections of failed custom actions, including the complete http request of this custom action.
+Each entry of the queue is one failed custom action, and the collection has a defined size called _failedCustomActionQueueSize_ and a _maxRetries_.
+A background scheduler task will retry each queue by the size of _maxRetries_, if _maxRetries_ is reached the queue will be stored as a permanently failed queue in the event repository.
+All elements of the queue will be retried, so the count of the elements in the queue will be decreasing with each successful retried custom action.
+These queues are also timing out defined by _pendingMaxAge_ to reduce the load of the scheduler task.

 There are a lot of possible parameters, here the explanation where and how to set up.

+The following parameters can be set:

-In the section mappingExecution -> http -> failureHandling
+In the section _mappingExecution_ - _http_ - _failureHandling_

-- enabled[boolean] -> activate or deactivate with boolean expression, default true
+- _enabled_[boolean] - activate or deactivate the fail over for custom actions, default true

-- flushQueueDelay[seconds] -> time to wait before a queue will be cleared automatically, default 60
+- _flushQueueDelay_[seconds] - time to wait before a queue will be cleared automatically, default 60

-- reScheduleDelay[seconds] -> time before reschedule of the stored queues will start, should be not a multiple value of flushQueueDelay and of course bigger, default 150
+- _reScheduleDelay_[seconds] - time before reschedule of the stored queues will start, should be higher than _flushQueueDelay_ and not a multiple value of _flushQueueDelay_, default 150

-- reScheduleElements[number] -> number of queues loaded for retry at the same time, default 100
+- _reScheduleElements_[number] - number of queues loaded for retry at the same time, default 100

-- failedCustomActionQueueSize[number] -> size of maximum elements in one queue, if limit is reached the queue will be saved, default 100
+- _failedCustomActionQueueSize_[number] - size of maximum elements in one queue; if limit is reached the queue will be saved, default 100

-- maxRetries[number] -> number of retries for failed queues, if maximum is reached the queue will be saved as permanently failed and never retried again, default 5
+- _maxRetries_[number] - number of retries for failed queues; if the maximum is reached the queue will be saved as permanently failed and never retried again, default 5

-- pendingMaxAge[seconds] -> queues with a timestamp older than this will also not retried regardless of whether the retry status is, default 86400
+- _pendingMaxAge_[seconds] - queues with a timestamp older than this will not be retried regardless of the retry status, default 86400